 This Airbnb in the quiet village of Malaxa, a 30-minute drive into the hills above Chania, is a peaceful retreat with a delightful and thoughtful artist owner, with wonderful views and amenities.

 It was the apple pie that did it.
 We were staying at Malaxiana, an Airbnb in Malaxa near Chania, which was self-catering.
 As we hadn't yet had time to self-cater, the owner, an artist named Demetris Vamvounakis, brought us two huge slices of the most delicious apple pie, flavoured with walnuts and cinnamon, and made by his wife.
-It meant that we could enjoy our breakfast coffee and have something to eat with it before venturing out to explore.
+It meant that we could enjoy our breakfast coffee and have something to eat with it before venturing out to explore and buy some supplies.

 We sat on our apartment's big patio, shaded by umbrellas, and looked down over olive groves towards the glinting waters of Souda Bay on the north coast of Crete.
 To the west was Chania, one of our favourite towns on the island, and all around there was plenty to discover, though it was a great temptation to just stay at Demetri's and chill out.